Crystallias

 Crystallias is a monospecific genus of marine ray-finned fish belonging to the family Liparidae.
-It only species Crystallias matsushimae is found in the northwestern Pacific Ocean.
+It only species, Crystallias matsushimae, the barred snailfish, is found in the northwestern Pacific Ocean, from the Sea of Japan and the Pacific coast of Honshu to the Bering Sea.
 It is found at depths of from 30 to 700 m.
 This species can grows up to a length of 38 cm TL.